-- First, use the British Medical Journal (BMJ) Careers section.
+- First, use the BMJ Careers section.
 Every week there are hundreds of open posts available that you could apply for.
 Note that the deadlines are relatively short, i.e. about two weeks.

 - Second, use a locum agency that will organise a job for you.
 You’ll find ads of locum agencies every week in the BMJ or on the internet.
 However, some locum agencies are trying to fill less attractive non-training posts with foreigners because these doctors don’t know what to expect.
 Be careful what you sign up for.

-- Third, apply directly at the hospital you would like to work at.
-Ring up the medical staffing department or the consultant.
-Sometimes posts can’t be filled because someone fails his / her exam or is off sick.
+- Third, apply directly to the hospital where you would like to work.
+Call the medical staffing department or the consultant.
+Sometimes posts can’t be filled because someone fails an exam or is off sick.
 You might be lucky and fill the gap before the job is advertised.

 What does it mean if a job is not recognised for training?

-Most junior doctors in the NHS are working in training posts helping them to complete their specialist training.
-These jobs are approved for training by the postgraduate dean of that area, i.e. they have a regular teaching programme, study leave, funds for courses and conferences and the European working time directive applies.
+Most junior doctors in the NHS are working in training posts to complete their specialist training.
+These jobs are approved for training by the postgraduate dean of that area, i.e. they have a regular teaching programme, study leave, funds for courses and conferences, and the European working time directive applies.

 There are other jobs though, created by hospitals or trusts in order to provide a service (called “Trust Grade”, “Staff Grade”, etc.).
 Doctors in these posts usually don’t have study leave or funds for courses.
-They only work to treat patients and not to complete their training.
-In some circumstances these jobs can be quite attractive; some don’t have to work nights or weekends, some are better paid, some are less competitive.
-For foreigners, they might be useful to get a foot into the British system.
-However, even recognition in their home country can be difficult.
-One should be informed about the differences before accepting a job.
+They work only to treat patients and not to complete their training.
+In some circumstances these jobs can be quite attractive; some don’t require working nights or weekends, some are better paid, some are less competitive.
+For foreigners, they might be useful to get a foothold in the British system.
+However, recognition in their home country may be difficult.
+Make sure you know about the differences before accepting a job.

-I would like to take up a job in London.
+I would like to have a job in London.
 What do I have to do?

-In general, it is difficult to find a job in a London hospital straight away if you are coming from abroad.
-London has an excess of doctors due to its many medical schools and its attractiveness.
-However, unlike in Germany, it is common that doctors in smaller towns find a job in London after some time.
-Thus it would be advisable to start off somewhere else to get your foot in the door.
-Once you are established in the British system and once you have British referees, the way to London seems to be smoother.
+In general, it’s difficult to find a job in a London hospital straight away if you are coming from abroad.
+London has an excess of doctors due to its many medical schools and its popularity.
+However, doctors in smaller towns often find a job in London after some time.
+It might be advisable to start off somewhere else to get your foot in the door.
+Once you are established in the British system and have British referees, the way to London seems to be smoother.
 Don’t expect it to be easy, though!